 Read on to find out how you can help your young piano students avoid a “thumping thumb” when playing an Alberti Bass Pattern.

-Fixing “Mr. Thumpy Thumb” In Young Piano Students
+4 Tips For Fixing “Mr. Thumpy Thumb” In Young Piano Students

 There are ways you can approach Alberti Bass patterns to help your student find a great sense of legato and hand balance that will have them racing through those Mozart Sonatinas in no time.